model-checking/kani/docs/src/tutorial-kinds-of-failure.md

 The second is Kani's check to ensure the pointer operation is actually safe.
 This pattern (two checks for similar issues in safe Rust code) is common to see, and we'll see it again in the next section.

-(Not that, while Kani will emit both kinds of checks always, in the future the output here may change.
+> **NOTE**: While Kani will always emit both kinds of checks, in the future the output here may change.
-Kani is not currently recognizing that the runtime bounds check means it cannot reach the unsafe pointer dereference.
+> Kani is not currently recognizing that the runtime bounds check means it cannot reach the unsafe pointer dereference.
-It may do so in the future.
+> It may do so in the future.
-In that case, just the bounds check would appear as a failing assertion here.)
+> In that case, just the bounds check would appear as a failing assertion here.

 </details>